briancurtin/deprecation/docs/index.rst

         return 1

 Now look at the docs.
-If you you generate API documentation from your source like the :doc:`sample` module does, you'll see that the a sentence has been appended to a deprecated function's docstring to include information about when the function is deprecated, when it'll be removed, and what you can do instead.
+If you you generate API documentation from your source like the :doc:`sample` does, you'll see that the a sentence has been appended to a deprecated function's docstring to include information about when the function is deprecated, when it'll be removed, and what you can do instead.
 For example, run ``help(foo)`` and this is what you'll get: